Indezine Logo

 Product/Version: PowerPoint 2013 for Windows

-When you click the File menu and access Backstage view in PowerPoint 2013, you see several options.
-In this tutorial, we explore two of these options (see Figure 1):
+When you click the File menu and access Backstage view in PowerPoint 2013 for Windows, you see several options.
+In this tutorial, we explore two of these options, as shown in Figure 1, below:

 Figure 1: Save and Save As options